 When cooking over a campfire, be sure to use hardwoods, such as oak, hard maple or ash.
 Soft woods aren’t ideal because they carry resin in the smoke, which will taint the taste of the beef.
 Be sure there is only wood in the fire, no plastics or trash.

-When it’s time to actually cook the burgers, you’ll need to experiement a little to find your personal preference on cooking the beef.
+When it’s time to actually cook the burgers, you’ll need to experiment a little to find your personal preference on cooking the beef.
 Some people like to wait until the fire is burned down to coals before they start to cook.
 We like to cook burgers when there are still some visible flames.

 Best beef for campfire burger